-Prior to examining changes in El Niño teleconnections in the 21st century, we first examine changes in El Niño itself.
-The IPCC (2007) suggests that the models are split in their tendency for more or less El Niño variability in the future, but that the trends in tropical Pacific SST most often correlate positively with El Niño (Meehl et al, 2007, cf. Fig. 10.16).
-Although this is consistent with the studies cited earlier (van Oldenborgh et al. 2005a; Collins et al. 2005; Merryfield, 2006), the highly condensed nature of the IPCC summary on ENSO falls short in indicating what the models are actually indicating with regard to El Niño, and gives the impression that we will either have more El Niño events in the future, or that trends in the mean climate are likely to reflect persistent El Niño conditions.
-To what degree can significant conclusions be drawn on the change in El Niño characteristics from the limited number of cases available for a phenomenon that contains large inter-event variability?
-Subtle differences leaning towards more or less El Niño variability in the future could be influenced by the period analyzed (Knutson et al. 1997) or by a particular outlier ensemble member.
+To what degree can significant conclusions be drawn on the change in El Niño characteristics from the limited number of cases available for a phenomenon that contains large interevent variability?
+Subtle differences leaning toward more or less El Niño variability in the future could be influenced by the period analyzed (Knutson et al. 1997) or by a particular outlier ensemble member.
 Here, each model's ensemble member is treated individually, as any single ensemble member could represent a realization of nature.
-Recall that the designation of an El Niño even in the CMIP3 models throughout the last half of the 20th century and through the 21st century rests on the climatology and event thresholds of the previous 30 years..
-For each ensemble member of a particular model, the magnitude of El Niño events over the 20th or 21st centuries constitute sample populations that may or may not be drawn from the same distribution.
-For investigating possible changes in the magnitude of El Niño we apply the Wilcoxon rank sum test (Wilcoxon, 1945), which is equivalent to the Mann-Whitney U-test (Mann and Whitney, 1947) testing the null hypothesis that the two populations are drawn from identical continuous distributions with equal medians.
-The significance level (p-value) at which the null hypothesis may be rejected is plotted (Fig. 3a) for all possible pairs of DJF ensemble members from the 20th and 21st centuries compared to one another (black diamonds) and between different DJF ensemble members within the 20th century (gray circles).
-Any point below the 0.05 p-value line indicates that the difference in the medians of the two samples is statistically significant at the 5% level.
-One must consider the range of values from pairing the different ensemble members within a given century in addition to the few cases suggesting significant differences between the 20th and the 21st centuries.
-Even within the 20th century, it is possible to show statistically significant differences in the magnitude of El Niño events at the 5% level, though the two runs were subject to identical external forcing.
-The importance of larger ensemble availability is obvious for both the historical simulations and the future projections, especially for drawing conclusions on changes in variability.
+Recall that the designation of an El Niño even in the CMIP3 models throughout the last half of the twentieth century and through the twenty-first century rests on the climatology and event thresholds of the previous 30 years.
+For each ensemble member of a particular model, the magnitude of El Niño events over the twentieth or twenty-first centuries constitute sample populations that may or may not be drawn from the same distribution.
+For investigating possible changes in the magnitude of El Niño we apply the Wilcoxon rank sum test (Wilcoxon 1945), which is equivalent to the Mann-Whitney U test (Mann and Whitney 1947) testing the null hypothesis that the two populations are drawn from identical continuous distributions with equal medians.
+The significance level (p value) at which the null hypothesis may be rejected is plotted (Fig. 3a) for all possible pairs of DJF ensemble members from the twentieth and twenty-first centuries compared to one another (black diamonds) and between different DJF ensemble members within the twentieth century (gray circles).
+Any point below the 0.05 p value line indicates that the difference in the medians of the two samples is statistically significant at the 5% level.
+One must consider the range of values from pairing the different ensemble members within a given century in